Your donations help T1Determined #keepgoing.

 Ever since a motorist deliberately ran me off the road during the Honey Badger 100-mile race in Kansas, I've been jumpy about safety and visibility.
 It's no coincidence that two of my other sponsors are LED Light Vest and See Me Wear.

 Safety Skin is like an anti-chafe sports bar like BodyGlide mixed with sunscreen and bits of reflective dust.
 You barely notice it during the day, although because it contains zinc (like sunscreen), it helps keep the sun off your skin.
+But at night, unlike sunscreen, it's super-reflective.
+I call it "war paint for night running" (Check my legs in the photo!).
+How much do I love this stuff?
+Before they were a sponsor, this was the ONLY thing I requested for my birthday.

 DISCLOSURE: SafetySkin provided product at no charge and I've used it during all my long events.